 Students in the Doctor of Ministry progress through the degree program in a cohort of like-minded peers where students form deep, encouraging, and sharpening relationships that enhance learning.

-- Ministry Leadership Cohort – Join a cohort of fellow ministry leaders.
+- Ministry Leadership Concentration – Join a cohort of fellow mininstry leaders in our ministry leadership concentration.
 Classes focus on a variety of topics including bible, theology, leadership, mission, spiritual formation, and contemporary culture which will develop students into spiritually formed scholar-practitioners who will serve as high-level ministry leaders.

-- Ministry Leadership Cohort for Women - Join a cohort of likeminded female pastors and ministry leaders.
+- Ministry Leadership Cohort for Women - Join a cohort of likeminded female pastors and ministry leaders in our ministry leadership concentration.
 Classes focus on a variety of topics including bible, theology, leadership, mission, spiritual formation, and contemporary culture.
 The curriculum can be viewed here.

 Women may also join a new cohort specifically for women in ministry leadership.

 New Concentrations Launching Soon!

 New concentrations in Spiritual Formation for Ministry Leaders and Women in Ministry Leadershsip are launching soon.
 If you would like more information, contact the Doctor of Ministry Program Manager.
 You can view the curriculum for all concentrations here.

 The D.Min. program is designed for leaders engaged in active ministry who want to put their learning into practice immediately.